Sheet Metal Processing Terminology 1-10

 - Argon Full-Length Welding: refers to the use of argon welding machine to do the full-length welding, mainly applied to the process which requires high quality, there can be no deformation after full-length welding.

-- Touching Welding: also been called “spot welding”, refers to the process of welding the workpiece face to face with touch welding machine.
+- Touching Welding: also been called “spot welding”, refers to the process of welding the workpiece face to face with the touch welding machine.

 - CO2 Protection Welder: refers to the use of co2 gas shielded welding machine for the welding operation, it is applied to the common welding quality requirement process, normal welding spacing is around 30 to 50 mm.